xlecours/Loris/docs/API/LorisRESTAPI_v0.0.3.md

-# Loris API - v0.0.3-dev
+# LORIS API - v0.0.3-dev

 ## 1.0 Overview

-This document specifies the LORIS REST API.
+This document specifies the LORIS REST API and current recommendations on its use.

 Any request sent to `$LorisRoot/api/$APIVERSION/$API_CALL` will return either a JSON object or no data.
 The LORIS API uses standard HTTP error codes and the body of any response will